 - Working on their mental health, often through therapy sessions

 - Practicing coping skills to stay clean

-On the flip side, there are some inherent risks of being in relationship with recovering addicts:
+On the other hand, there are some inherent risks of being in a relationship with someone in recovery:

-- Drug addicts can be pulled back into using and may relapse.
+- Those in recovery can be pulled back into using and may relapse

-- A recovered drug addict may have health problems.
+- A person in recovery may have chronic health problems

-- Recovering alcoholics and former drug addicts may be more vulnerable to process addictions like gambling addiction or sex addiction.
+- People in recovery may be more vulnerable to process addictions like gambling addiction or sex addiction.